rmcconke/blog/index.md

 <img src="images/ezgif.com-gif-maker_best_0.gif" alt="vortex shedding from a cube" style="width: 500px; height: auto;">

 ## News
+- **April 2026**: The Closure Challenge benchmark is fully live on [github](https://github.com/rmcconke/closure-challenge-benchmark).
+We also put a [preprint on arXiv](https://arxiv.org/abs/2603.28884) discussing this challenge, but the github page is the main source of up-to-date information for the benchmark.
+Ongoing submissions are encouraged!
+- **February 2026**: We have a preprint out on how the rotational nature of turbulence teaches rotational equivariance to neural networks.
+This is a continuation of our work presented at NeurIPS ML for Physical Sciences.
+Check it out on [arXiv](https://arxiv.org/abs/2602.04695).
 - **December 2025**: I'll be at the NeurIPS ML for Physical Sciences workshop.
 We're presenting a poster based on our on accepted [workshop paper](https://arxiv.org/abs/2509.20683) on distributional symmetry in turbulence.
 - **November 2025**: I presented our [abstract](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=GcAsX_EAAAAJ&sortby=pubdate&citation_for_view=GcAsX_EAAAAJ:UebtZRa9Y70C) on equivariance for subgrid scale closure modelling at an Interact session at the APS DFD 2025 meeting ([poster](docs/2025.11.23_McConkey_Ryley_APS_DFD_Interact.pdf)).